Nelson Vivas: Early retirement

-He went on to sign up for River Plate where he spent a solitary season.
-Vivas then made a return to Quilmes, where he brought an end to his playing days in 2005.
+Vivas went on to sign up for River Plate where he spent a solitary season.
+He then made a return to Quilmes, where he brought an end to his playing days in 2005.

 Vivas served as Diego Simeone's assistant manager at clubs Estudiantes, River Plate and San Lorenzo.

 For the 2013–14 season, Vivas once again returned to Quilmes, as manager on this occasion.
 International headlines were made in October 2013 when Vivas attacked a fan in the stands, and subsequently resigned from his post.

 International career

-As a solid defender, Vivas was a regular for the Argentina national football team.
+As a solid defender, Vivas was a regular for the Argentina national team.
 He went on to play for La Albiceleste at the 1995 and 1997 Copa America together with the 1998 World Cup.
 Vivas played 39 games and scored on one occasion for Argentina altogether.